mifnd/compsci760_voice_diagnosis/README.md

 `conda env create --name <YourEnvironmentName> --file environment.yml`

 You should now be ready to run the project.

+If the `environment.yml` gets updated with new packages, you can use the following command to update your conda-environment:

+`conda env update --file environment.yml --prune`